+All other targets will use the system python instead.
 You can override any of the default settings by defining the basepython variable in a specific test environment section, for example:

 '''

-[testenv:py27]
+[testenv:docs]

-basepython=/my/path/to/python2.7
+basepython = python2.7

 '''

 Avoiding expensive sdist

 Some projects are large enough that running an sdist, followed by an install every time can be prohibitively costly.
 To solve this, there are two different options you can add to the tox section.
 First, you can simply ask tox to please not make an sdist: